Unearth Forbes NSW

 And don’t forget about our home-grown boutique stores in our CBD – you are sure to find yourself some part of Forbes to take home with you.

 Take a tour through the Aussie Biscuit Factory on Rankin Street, and grab yourself some delightful Bikkies afterwards.
-And as part of the SDL Sculpture Trail, be sure to check out the mural on the external wall of Spotlight at the Forbes Homemaker Centre – made entirely out of wool!
+And as part of the Sculpture Down the Lachlan sculpture trail, be sure to check out the mural on the external wall of Spotlight at the Forbes Homemaker Centre – made entirely out of wool!

 In 1909, Dame Nellie Melba, Australia’s first major international opera star, was traveling around the country on her Back Blocks Tour.
 On June 8 she visited and performed in the Forbes Town Hall.
 During this performance, as she sang one of her famous high notes, she managed to break one of the Hall windows.
 How very clichéd.